erpin10/CIND820/README.md

 - Scipy.stats
 - XGBoost

-XGBRFRegressor from the XGBoost package was used to conduct the Random Forest Regression with XGBoost.

 # Repository Content
 The repository content is as follows:
 - The 'Constructed_Dataset' folder contains the dataset constructed from the data sources listed above.
 - The 'Checkpoints' folder contains the checkpoints of the study to date.
-- The 'Data_lifecycle' folder contains the various steps involved in the study.
-- The 'Submission' folder contains the full Python notebook to date.
+Each model has one Python notebook checkpoint.

 # Data Preparation
 ### Datasets